digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 ~~~~~~~~~~~~~~~~~~~~~

 An upgrading variant may add new constructors at the end of the
 constructor sequence of the upgraded variant.
-The types of the arguments
+The argument types
 of the constructors that the upgrading variant has in common with the
 upgraded variant must be pairwise valid upgrades of the original types.

 Adding a constructor in the middle of the constructor sequence leads to
 a validation error.